21-Coding/LetsTalk/README.md

 ## Technologies Used

-_The technologies used within this project are Atom, HTML, CSS, and Bitmoji._
+_The technologies used within this project are Atom, HTML, CSS._

 ### License